My shopping cart

 Heat butter or ghee in a 10-12 inch skillet and sauté the tomatoes until they are soft and caramelized in spots.
 Add the saag and stir well to combine.

-Each egg with a spoon and gently crack an egg into each, keeping the yolk intact.
+Make a divot for each egg with a spoon and gently crack an egg into each, keeping the yolk intact.
 Cover pan with a lid and simmer until whites are not quite set (about 4 minutes is a good time to start checking).

 Cover with a thin layer of cheese and melt either under the broiler or with a blowtorch.
 This will also cook the eggs the last bit of the way while leaving the yolk soft.

-Garnish with the fresh herbs or some Shabazi and serve.
+Garnish with the fresh herbs or some more Shabazi and serve.
 Great with toasted sourdough, pita, or naan.
 A grating of nutmeg is excellent also.

-The saag is a great base for making other meals.
+• The saag is a great base for making other meals.
 I love adding paneer (a classic), or cubes of seasoned tofu or sautéed mushrooms plus crispy onions, or chunks of braised lamb and pomegranate arils, or spiced chickpeas.
 Feel free to mix and match too.

-I've also enjoyed using the saag as a base in a casserole dish, adding rinsed salt cod, chopped potatoes, grated nutmeg, and cream, then topping with breadcrumbs and mozzarella before baking for a fun twist on bacalhau com natas.
+• I've also enjoyed using the saag as a base in a casserole dish, adding rinsed salt cod, chopped potatoes, grated nutmeg, and cream, then topping with breadcrumbs and mozzarella before baking for a fun twist on bacalhau com natas.